darjeeling/darjeeling.github.io/content/articles/2024/2024-06-14-psf-I-want-to-vote-how-can-I.md

 - you are helping the community organize events, meetups, or workshops
 - If you are contributing to Python projects, documentation, or translations, which are under an OSI-approved license

+If you have problem in Check Voting Eligibility, you can contact the PSF with the email address <psf-elections@pyfound.org>

 If you submit your PSF Managing or Contributing Membership Self-Certification before the Voter affirmation deadline, which is Tuesday, June 25th, 2:00 pm UTC, you will be eligible to vote for the PSF Board Election 2024.

+### Deadline

+you must affirm your PSF Membership voting status by Tuesday, June 25th, 2:00 pm UTC.